LaunchCodeEducation/lchs/src/chapters/lists/common-list-tasks.rst

 Accumulating List Elements
 --------------------------

-.. todo:: Add internal book link to the accumulator pattern section.
+Just like strings, we can use the

-Just like strings, we can use the accumulator pattern to add items to a list.
+:ref:`accumulator pattern <accumulator-pattern>` to add items to a list.
 Since the ``append`` method only adds one element at a time, placing the statement inside a loop allows us to continually increase the size of a list.